Bilal: A New Breed of Hero: Music

 The music was composed by Atli Örvarsson, with additional music by Claudio Olachea, performed by the London Symphony Orchestra at Abbey Road Studio. Örvarsson employed a unique blend of Icelandic music fused with Oriental music in order to develop a language that spoke to a wider audience.
 Music recording and mixing engineering on the show was done by Steve McLaughlin.
 Stephen Gallagher performed mix duties during the final mix of the show, also producing the song "Distant Shadows", with lyrics by Khurram H. Alavi.

 The musical score and sound design were mixed and finalised at Peter Jackson's Park Road Post in Wellington, New Zealand.
 The final mix was handled by academy award-winning Michael Hedges and his team of seasoned PRP engineers.

 Release

 A special screening was held at the Ajyal Youth Film Festival in Doha, Qatar on November 9, 2015.
 The film premiered at the 12th Annual Dubai International Film Festival on December 9, 2015.
 It continued its festival circuit over the course of 2016 being screened in Berlin, Cannes, Annecy, and Toronto.
 It was released in cinemas all across the MENA region.
 It was scheduled to be released in the US and other parts of the world on February 2, 2018.

-The film has been also released in Turkey dubbed the lead character Bilal by Engin Altan uzyatan.
+The film has been also released in Turkey dubbed the lead character Bilal by Engin Altan Duzyatan.
 Turkish president Recep Tayyip Erdogan attended the premiere show and highly praised the film.